Table of contents

 This is the next layer of the AI-assisted development test data challenge.

-Why does AI-assisted development make QA more strategic?
+Why AI-assisted development requires QA to be more agile

 AI-assisted development expands who can create software assets and how quickly those assets move through the Software Development Life Cycle (SDLC).